Irish Sailing Senior Instructor

 Be able to identify the principal requirements for Irish Sailing Training Centre accreditation.

-Knowledge of ISA Training products
+Knowledge of Irish Sailing Training products

 Be able to outline all Irish Sailing Training courses available and what boats they are available in or appropriate to.